MarcoGiordano96/DS_works/CTR Optimisation (GSC)/CTR_optimisation.md

 Before we start training any model, we need to create a train/test split to avoid overfitting.
 We will use a 75/25 ratio, chosen arbitrarily and we should have enough data to train a model.
-To do this, we simply create a Uniform distribution which stores
+To do this, we simply create a random variable to group and partition data.

 ``` r
 set.seed(55744747)